Shockah/Nickel/docs/mod-build-config-release-notes.md

 ## Upcoming release

+* The package no longer looks for Nickel in `%AppData%`.
 * Potentially fixed random `MSB4018` "Could not load file or assembly" errors when using the package in Visual Studio.

 ## 1.0.0